AysadKozanoglu/config_snips/conf/nginx/blesta/readme.md

 Blesta version : blesta-4.3.2

-script will install with compiling nginx from source and php7, mysql, ionCube, certbot (letsencrypt from git)
+script will install with compiling nginx from source and php7, mysql, ionCube, certbot (letsencrypt from git) repo

 USAGE:
 ```